scalate/scalate/scalate-website/src/documentation/user-guide.md

 {pygmentize}

+### Accessing request state inside a Scala function

+As you write snippet functions for use in your templates you might find yourself needing to access the current HttpServletRequest or HttpServletResponse.

+There is a simple helper import you can use...

+{pygmentize:: scala}
+import org.fusesource.scalate.servlet.ServletRenderContext._

+object MySnippets {
+  def foo = {
+    // I now have access to the request, response, servletContext, servletConfig objects here thanks to the import request.getParameter("foo")
+  }
+}
+{pygmentize}

+This helps you keep your snippet functions nice and small.

 ### Passing a template block to a Scala function

 To use the JSP concept of custom tags, you might want to pass a block of template to a function for further processing or transformation.